-The internet is littered with information about storage options how to best make them fit into your existing home and garage.
+The internet is littered with information about storage options and ideas on organizing small spaces.
 Reading through much of this information myself on a daily basis I have accumulated a few key Storage Lessons that are worth considering as you review how to take on your next storage challenge.

 Storage Lessons 1 – Make Better Use of Overhead Space

 Look around your neighbourhood and you can’t miss the number of new homes being built.
 Not only are they popping up everywhere they are also much bigger than your average home (square feet) but they are also being built with higher ceilings.
 Higher ceilings makes your rooms look bigger, adds more light into each room but also gives you greater options for overhead storage.
 By thinking vertically, you can make much better use of this storage area.
 Think about your kitchen and laundry where storage is at a premium.
 Extend it to your garage.
 There are plenty of storage options built specifically for the garage ceiling.